stavzilber21/OOP_Ex2/README.md

 When finished, in the ‘File’ menu again, choose ‘Exit’.
 This will safely terminate the program.

+Explanation of the implementation of the departments:
+- In order to implement  the EdgeData class  we used two nodes.

+-The DirectedWeightedGraph we implemented with two HashMaps.
+One for the Nodes and the second for the Edges.
+We created a MC variable to count the changes in the graph.
+The key in the HashMap of vertices is an integer and the key in the HashMap of Edges is a point where symbols X is the source of the edge and Y is the destination of the edge.
+ And so by the key we will know to reach each edge and we will not get a key with 2 edges.
+We implemented all the class functions using the two HashMaps.

+-Then we implemented the DirectedWeightedGraphAlgorithms class.
+In this class we used a graph that we get from the DirectedWeightedGraph class.
+We implemented different functions who do different actions on the graph.
+Such as:
+To check if the graph isConnected.
+To find the shortestPathDist between two nodes.
+To find the center in the graph. and to solve the TSP problem.

+Then we did tests for all the classes with graphs of 1000, 10000, 100000 vertices.

+Finally, we created a GUI class in order to draw the graph on the screen.
+The GUI class implement the JFrame class and we used in the drawGrah class that implement JPanel class.

+With the help of these classes we were able to see the graph on the screen.
+We have created buttons for each function when we click on each button the function will work and return the answer on the screen.

+First click on the load button to select a graph you want to see on the screen and then it will be possible to click on the other buttons.
+To see the graph on the screen, click on the “file” button again.

+If it's functions that change the graph we will see the changes on the screen - a vertex has been added or deleted or an edge will be deleted.

+To exit the program we can click on "file" and then on the "exit" button and the program will stop.

+Summary:
+To run the GUI we will run Ex2 and we will be able to run the task files using also the jar file we created.

 __Below is the project’s UML diagram, including interfaces, classes, test classes and functions:__